 Common Misconceptions About Benzodiazepines

 Misconception #1: Benzodiazepines carry little risk since they are prescribed medications

 Many people mistakenly assume that when a drug is prescribed by a healthcare professional, the drug carries no risk.
 When a drug is taken as prescribed, it’s true there is little or no risk in most cases.
-But when benzodiazepines are misused, they can become harmful and can cause serious side effects and possibly death.
-Also, benzodiazepine tolerance can develop in as quickly as several weeks, even when it is being taken as prescribed.
+But when misused, they can become harmful and can cause serious side effects and possibly death.
+Also, tolerance can develop in as quickly as several weeks, even when it is being taken as prescribed.